syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 //Create a new document
 PdfDocument document = new PdfDocument();
 //Adds a new page
 PdfPage page = document.Pages.Add();

 //Creates a digital signature
 PdfSignature signature = new PdfSignature(page, "Signature");
 //Add the time stamp by using the server URI signature.TimeStampServer = new TimeStampServer(new Uri("http://syncfusion.digistamp.com"), "user", "123456");

 //Save the PDF document to strea
 MemoryStream stream = new MemoryStream();
 await document.SaveAsync(stream);
 //Close the document
 document.Close(true);
 //Save the stream as PDF document file in local machine.
-Refer to PDF/UWP section for respected code samples.
+Refer to PDF/UWP section for respected code samples Save(stream, "Output.pdf");
-Save(stream, "Output.pdf");

 {% endhighlight %}